ark1375/K-modem_Optimization/README.md

 Welcome to Model-SA.

 This project is a simple solution for the **K-Modem Illumination Problem**.<br>
-This soloution uses Monte Carlo technique alongside with Genetics Algorithm for solving the problem.<br>
+It is using Monte Carlo technique alongside with Genetics Algorithm for solving the problem.<br>
 The code itself is written in __Java__ (Requirements are listed below) and it is heavily dependent on the JTS geometry library.

 This repository contains